mimeosd/aniketchavan2211/Unix/Shell_Scripting/Batch/Windows_Command_Prompt.md

 ###   DELETE USER
  1. In the notepad type command NET [USER1] [123] /ADD,where
  USER1 is the user name that you want to create and 123 is the password for the user account.
  If you want to create 50 users at a time you can simply copy the entire command and can paste it 50 times on the same notepad and change the username as per your requirement like, USER1, USER2 ....so on.
  2. Once you are done with commands you can save the notepad file with.BAT extension.
 For example CREATE USER.BAT.
  Make sure you specify the filename and extension between.

 ###   Commands
-    1.echo - to display text in terminal.
+ 1. echo - to display text in terminal.
-    2.@echo off - {to hide unwanted text in terminal, adding @ will also hide path 3.goto - for executing a loop in terminal.
+ 2. @echo off - {to hide unwanted text in terminal, adding @ will also hide path
+ 3. goto - for executing a loop in terminal.
-    4.color - to change color of text in terminal.
+ 4. color - to change color of text in terminal.
-    5.set /p - to declare variable with user input.
+ 5. set /p - to declare variable with user input.
-    6.if else - decision making statements.
+ 6. if else - decision making statements.
-    7.pause - to hold output on screen.
+ 7. pause - to hold output on screen.
-    8.cls - clear previous commands.
+ 8. cls - clear previous commands.
-    9.exit /b - for exiting the terminal.
+ 9. exit /b - for exiting the terminal.